the-mac/AndroidJniHelpers/CONTRIBUTING.md

 If this has been discussed in an issue, make sure to mention the issue number.
 If not, go file an issue about this to make sure this is a desirable change.

-If this is a new feature please co-ordinate with someone on [FirebaseUI-iOS](https://github.com/firebase/FirebaseUI-iOS) to make sure that we can implement this on both platforms and maintain feature parity.
-Feature parity (where it makes sense) is a strict requirement for feature development in FirebaseUI.

 ### Code reviews

 All submissions, including submissions by project members, require review.
 We